 Talk To Your Kids About What Bullying Is

 We need to talk to our kids so they understand what bullying is.
 This way they know that behavior is not nice and not approved of.
 This will help keep them from becoming bullies.
-It will also help with early prevention Being able to recognize bullying when it happens is important for preventing the ongoing behavior because they will understand what is happening is not their fault and it is OK to get help.
+It will also help with early prevention.
+Being able to recognize bullying when it happens is important for preventing the ongoing behavior because kids will understand what is happening is not their fault and it is OK to get help.

 Talk To Your Child About What To Do If Someone Bullies Them (or a friend)

 Helping your child be able to recognize a bully is the first step.
 Helping your child know what to do if it happens to them or to a friend is the next step.
 If they can deescalate the situation and talk to an adult, it is the best bet.
 The Stop Bullying government website offers the following tips.